USP Development for Amazon Products: How to Differentiate in Saturated Markets

 3. Set Sizes and Variants: Develop Strategically

-Analyzing market gaps in available sizes and product variants can reveal lucrative niches.
+A thorough niche analysis of market gaps in available sizes and product variants can reveal lucrative opportunities.
 The process starts with analyzing reviews in your niche, identifying recurring customer requests for alternative sizes or sets, and then introducing the missing options.

 Real example: EMMA GRUN achieved significant revenue growth with essential oils through the strategic introduction of various variants.
 The brand started with the most important options and gradually expanded the range based on market analysis, resulting in continuous growth.